ZWISCHENTAGE (DAYS IN BETWEEN)

 from Adem Köstereli, Franziska Schneeberger, Jan Godde, Maximilian Brands, Wanja van Suntum

-The 302 travels through Wattenscheid and Gelsenkirchen-Ückendorf every ten minutes.
+The tramway 302 travels through Wattenscheid and Gelsenkirchen-Ückendorf.
 People stand crowded close together in the tram as it drives along close to the houses.
 But what lies behind these surface appearances?
 What aftereffects of coal mining cannot be seen here?
 The houses are still standing but the city’s inhabitants live on uncertain ground.
 The hollowed-out underworld of the Ruhr region is slowly making soft cracks appear.
 Keeping the pumps working round the clock is the only way to stop the Ruhr region from sinking.
 However, a lot of things have already subsided.
 The areas that line the route are ageing and in decline. ›Science, education, culture‹ was the slogan of the funding for structural change that was evidently unable to prevent social segregation and inequality.
 Comprehensive links between (in)visible mining damage and post-migrant realities in the Ruhr region can be heard in a polyphonic audio conversation.
 The specific locations can be found behind the windows of the 302.

 Tickets for Ruhrtriennale events are valid on the day of the event in the entire Rhine-Ruhr transport network (VRR) on all buses and local trains (2nd class) for outward and return journeys to and from the venue.